Quantum Circuit Transformation: A Monte Carlo Tree Search Framework

 Apparently, we prefer SWAPs with smaller $\depth{\astate'}$.
-This motivates us to replace the discount factor $\gamma$ in Eq.~\ref{eq:BP} for MCTS-Size with $\gamma^{\depth{\astate'}}$ and obtain the following value-update rule for MCTS-Depth:
+This motivates us to replace the discount factor $\gamma$ in Eq.~\eqref{eq:BP} for MCTS-Size with $\gamma^{\depth{\astate'}}$ and obtain the following value-update rule for MCTS-Depth:

-Another modification is applied to the definition of the initial long-term value of a state $\astate{}$ in the simulation process, given in Eq.~\ref{eq:simu_score}, where it uses $N$, the minimal number of SWAP gates required during all $\Nsim$ simulations, as an important index.
+Another modification is applied to the definition of the initial long-term value of a state $\astate{}$ in the simulation process, given in Eq.~\eqref{eq:simu_score}, where it uses $N$, the minimal number of SWAP gates required during all $\Nsim$ simulations, as an important index.
 Apparently, in order to reduce depth, it is more meaningful to replace $N$ with $M$, the minimal depth overhead of all $\Nsim$ simulations.
-That is, in MCTS-Depth, Eq.~\ref{eq:simu_score} is replaced with
+That is, in MCTS-Depth, Eq.~\eqref{eq:simu_score} is replaced with

 and the second last line of Alg.~\ref{alg:simulation} is replaced with